purcell/package-lint/README.md

 Additional checks for a future package-lint.el, some of which are currently performed by other flycheck checkers:

-- WARN: header line formatting / length / capitalisation / use of "Emacs"
+- WARN: header line formatting / capitalisation
 - trailing line presence / formatting
 - URL header presence
 - WARN: suggest cl-lib vs cl